 In this website you’ll find information about:

-- Daniel, the communicator, with information about my public talks, books and trainings.
+- Daniel, the communicator, about my books, public speaking gigs and trainings.

-- Daniel, the academic, with information about my research publications, and different lectures and master theses that I’ve been responsible for.
+- Daniel, the academic, with information about my research publications, and past lectures and master theses.

 - Daniel, the artist, which for the moment mainly includes information about the band Oktopus.

-If any of those have triggered your curiosity, please visit the different pages.
-I will also appreciate if you leave comments, feedback, threats, opinions, links, recommendations, love letters, reflections, favorite quotes, or questions.
+I also appreciate if you leave comments, feedback, threats, opinions, links, recommendations, love letters, reflections, favorite quotes, or questions.

 On this blog